 - You’re not strictly “flipping” the house: When buying a primary residence (where you’re the owner/occupant), you might be able to get funds for both a purchase and improvements using an FHA 203k loan.
 However, that process is slow and includes numerous restrictions.

 - You have significant equity in another property: You might have access to funds from a home equity line of credit or other assets, including real estate, which can provide secured funding.

 - You have successful past experience: You may be able to get real estate investment loans from a bank or credit union if you can show you’re experienced in this business.
 This is more likely if you have knowledgeable partners and financial resources to back you up.

 - You can get unsecured loans: You may be able to get a traditional mortgage, then use loans like credit cards or personal loans to fund improvements.
 This strategy is risky because credit cards are notoriously expensive, and your project will come to a grinding halt if your credit line is cut or frozen unexpectedly.

 Private Loans for Flipping Properties

 Loans from private lenders ease most of the challenges above.
-The main drawback is cost, but the goal is to use these loans strategically.
-Private loans can come from almost anywhere, but most flipping loans will fit into two broad categories:
+The main drawback is cost, but that may be a cost of doing business.
+Private loans can come from almost anywhere, but most house flipping loans can fall into two broad categories:

 - Loans from people you know